We’ve ruthlessly pursued thin-ness as a goal ever since 16-year old Twiggy sashayed onto the runway in the 1960s.

 But as I became stronger, I started looking for workouts to help me in my quest.
 I scoured videos, the internet, and even sent my husband to the library.

-I was shocked because many of the traditional exercises touted by the fitness gurus didn’t track with what I know about how the body works.
+I was shocked because many of the traditional exercises touted by the fitness gurus didn’t track what I know about how the body works.

 After all, I’ve been helping women create stronger bodies for 20 years.